geometric_kernels.spaces.product¶

 Levels correspond to tuples of levels of the factors.

-• element_shapes (beartype.typing.List[beartype.typing.List[int]]) – Shapes of the elements in each of the factor spaces.
+element_shapes (beartype.typing.List[beartype.typing.List[int]]) – Shapes of the elements in each factor.
+Can be obtained as properties space.element_shape of any given factor space.

 A [L, S]-shaped array, where S is the number of factor spaces and L is the number of levels, such that eigenindicies[i, :] are the indices of the levels of the factor spaces that correspond to the i’th level of the product space.